|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 Matthew 12:18 “Behold!
 My Servant whom I have chosen, My Beloved in whom My soul is well pleased!
 I will put My Spirit upon Him, And He will declare justice to the Gentiles.”

-The Father gave His Spirit to His Son.
-Again - Two divine beings.
+The Father gave His spirit to His own begotten Son.
+Again - two divine beings.

 Matthew 18:14 “It is not the will of your Father who is in heaven that one of these little ones should perish.”